 3D Text UI

 A lightweight, optimized standalone script for rendering 3D interactive text labels in the world.
-It features automatic thread management, proximity scaling, and support for both "tap" and "hold" interactions with visual progress tracking.
+It features a dual-loop automatic culling system for high performance, proximity scaling, and support for "tap" and "hold" interactions with visual progress tracking.

 ⚙️ Data Structures